Last updated on January 14th, 2020 at 09:03 pm

 You can encounter most of these hiking trails, including the Cypress Swamp Trail, from the scenic three-mile Loop Drive, which starts in an old citrus grove first carved out of the forest by pioneers in the late 1800s and later abandoned.
 You can park your car along the road at trailheads, although I suggest the best way to explore this area is by bicycle.

 The Loop Drive is a beautiful setting for a bicycle ride, thickly lined with live oaks, hickory trees and native palms.
 There are bicycle racks at most trailheads (bikes are prohibited on the nature trails themselves).

 The park also has 6 miles of off-road trails, mainly unpaved access roads, for bicycles.

 Visitors can venture into wilder parts of the park without hiking by taking tram tours.

-For the 2017-18 winter season, weekend tours include a 1 p.m. tour and a 3 p.m. tour on Saturdays and Sundays.
-Beginning Tuesday, Nov.
-21, the tram will run on weekdays Tuesday through Friday at 1 p.m.
+For the 2020 winter season, tours are Tuesday to Sunday, 11 a.m. and 1 p.m.
 Tickets are sold at the Hammock Inn concession only.
-Tickets are $5 per adult and $3 for children between the ages of 6 to 12 years.
-Children aged 5 and younger are free.
+Tickets are $10 per adult, $5 children 6-12 and children 5 and under are free..
 Visitors are advised to purchase tickets early on the morning of the tour as trams tend to sell out quickly during the busy winter season.

 The schedule may vary so visitors should call the ranger station at 863-386-6094 to verify the tram schedule.